myrrlyn/apocrypha.es/priv/archive/2a2blz.md

 > Of all evil I deem you capable: therefore I want the good from you.
 Verily, I
 > have often laughed at the weaklings who thought themselves good because they
-> had no claws...
-Watch them clamber, these swift monkeys!
+> had no claws… Watch them clamber, these swift monkeys!
 They clamber over one
 > another and thus drag one another into the mud and the depth.
 They all want to
 > get to the throne: that is their madness — as if happiness sat on the throne.
 > Often, mud sits on the throne — and often the throne also on mud.
 Mad they all